jamesla/cloud-project/README.md

 aws s3 ls
 ```

-5. Fork this repository (log into github and click fork button).
+5. Log into Github and make a [fork](http://bfy.tw/JTbVof) this repository to your own account.

 6. Clone your forked repository into carverlinux